Azure/Industrial-IoT/docs/deploy/quickstart-gateway-installer.md

     1. Select your IoT Hub.
     2. Name your IoT Edge device.
     3. Optionally, select a local network interface to host IoT Edge.
-    4. Check “install industrial modules (OPC Twin & OPC Publisher)” to install them.
+    4. Check "install industrial modules (OPC Twin & OPC Publisher)" to install them.

-6. To install them click “Install”.
+6. To install them click "Install".

 ## Next steps

 Get started with discovering your assets by deploying the
 > [!div class="nextstepaction"]
 > [Azure Industrial IoT Platform using the deployment script](../deploy/howto-deploy-all-in-one.md)